About Aquarium Lighting

-In order to answer more and more questions of Aqua-Fish.Net’s visitors, this article is devoted to information about aquarium lighting.
+In order to answer more and more questions of Aqua-Fish.Net’s visitors, this guide is devoted to information about aquarium lighting, bulbs, fixtures and timers.
 All questions have been compiled from previous statistics.
-If you’re looking for answer that isn’t answered here (or on this website), feel free to contact us.
+If you’re looking for answer that isn’t answered here (or on this website), feel free to leave your question at the bottom of this page and we'll answer it.

 Which lighting is suitable (best) for a freshwater aquarium?